 It is from the experience of our son that we wanted to make sure that other people would not experience this, as there is no reason why people with autism should not be given a chance.
 A lot of autistic people like routine, they are extremely loyal and hard-working.
 As long as you remember they have a unique way of thinking and you are very clear, there is no reason why they should not be just like any other member of staff.

 We have struggled over the years.
 We even started the business in the middle of a recession so getting financial support was very difficult.
 Because of this we had to re-mortgage our house again, but we were determined to get our chocolate out into the world, especially for children at Easter and Christmas.
 We introduced characters onto our chocolate and each character represented a member of staff.
 The characters even developed a little following.

 Fast forward to 2020 and after feedback from customers regarding our packaging we decided to look at our brand and instructed a rebranding agency, one that had worked with likeminded companies.
-Like the children who received our chocolate in 2010 are now growing up, we have had to do the same.
-Thus, the rebirth of Moo Free with a new logo and look, one that still represents Moo Free’s playfulness, but a bit more grown up!
+Like the children who received our chocolate in 2010 who are now growing up, we have had to do the same.
+Thus, the rebirth of Moo Free with a new logo and look, one that still represents Moo Free’s playfulness, but just a little bit more grown up!